-I like to free-form mine back into butter stick shapes.
+I free-form mine back into butter stick shapes.
 You can be exact & measure it back out using 1/2 cup for each butter stick.
 Or, you can just guess-ti-mate it like I do.
 Wrap it up in plastic wrap, tinfoil, or wax paper – twisting the ends secure and pop it into your freezer.
-You can leave it in there just until firm if you plan on using it before long – or leave it in there til the night before you’re planning on using it.
+I store my wax paper wrapped berry butter logs inside of freezer safe ziploc bags.

 - 4 sticks of butter softened

 - 1 cup of fresh berries of your choice